microsoft/nni/docs/en_US/WindowsLocalMode.md

 # Windows Local Mode (experimental feature)
-Up to now we only support local mode on Windows.
+Currently we only support local mode on Windows.
 Windows 10.1809 is well tested and recommended.

 ## **Installation on Windows**

-  **Anaconda python(64-bit) is highly recommended**
+  **Anaconda python(64-bit) is highly recommended.**
   If you use official python and pip install nni, make sure you have one of `Visual Studio`, `MATLAB`, `MKL` and `Intel Distribution for Python` installed on Windows before running nni.
   If not, scipy install problem missing LIBIFCOREMD.DLL and LIBMMD.DLL will happen, you'd better install one of the softwares above to solve it or change to use Anaconda python(64-bit).